 Engineers, site managers, and quantity surveyors are always faced with the challenge of specifying as accurately as possible, the quantity of materials needed to execute a specific item of work.
-In this post, we are going to explain how you can estimate the quantity of mortar (cement and sand) needed to lay blocks per square metre of wall.
+In this article, we are going to explain how you can estimate the quantity of mortar (cement and sand) needed to lay blocks per square metre of wall.

 It is well known that we need about 10 blocks to build one square metre of wall.

 Planar area of one standard block (Nigeria) = 450mm x 225mm = 0.101 m2

 Therefore, the number of blocks required (disregarding mortar) = 1/0.101 = 9.99 (say 10 blocks)

 Now, how do we estimate the quantity of mortar needed to lay the blocks?
 First of all, let us look at the dimensions of a typical 9 inches block with holes (the most popular block for building in Nigeria).

 From the image above, we can say that the cross-sectional area of the block that receive horizontal mortar is;